chrisparsons83/FFDiscordClub/rules.md

 ## 13. League Hierarchy

 13.1.
-The FFDiscord Association is distributed into two "tiers": Tier One, and Tier Two.
+The FFDiscord Club is distributed into two "tiers": Tier One, and Tier Two.
 Tier One consists of a single 12-member league, known as the Champions League.
 Tier Two consists of multiple 12-member leagues, and can vary in quantity of leagues from season to season.

 13.2.
 At the beginning of each season, all eligible members that are not within Tier One will be placed into one of the leagues within Tier Two.
 Placement in those leagues is done by random draw.